 James’s book summaries are mini-books on its own.
 They are truly outstanding and are covered in great depth.

 SeeKen has an incredible YouTube channel in the Hindi language, and his blog has tons of good book summaries in English.

-Another useful resource that covers book summaries on Business, Parenting, Psychology, Writing, and other non-fiction categories.
+Another useful resource that covers book summaries on Business, Parenting, Psychology, Writing, and other nonfiction book categories.

 Best Book Summary Apps And Subscription Services